-The CHEOPS payload consists of a single instrument - a space telescope with a primary mirror with an effective diameter of 30 cm, which feeds a single CCD focal plane detector covering 330-1100 nm with a field of view of $0.32~deg^2$ .
-The payload design and operation has been optimised for ultra-high photometric stability and to achieve a photometric precision of, or better than, 20 parts per million (ppm) on the light curve of a $V{mag} = 9~G$ dwarf star ( $V{eff} = 5500~K$ ) in 6 hours, and 85 ppm or better on the light curve of a fainter $V{mag} = 12~K$ dwarf star ( $V{eff} = 4500~K$ ) in 3 hours.
+The CHEOPS payload consists of a single instrument - a space telescope with a primary mirror with an effective diameter of 30 cm, which feeds a single CCD focal plane detector covering 330 - 1100 nm with a field of view of 0.32 deg2.
+The payload design and operation have been optimised for ultra-high photometric stability and to achieve a photometric precision of, or better than, 20 parts per million (ppm) on the light curve of a V{mag} = 9 G dwarf star (T{eff} = 5500 K) in 6 hours, and 85 ppm or better on the light curve of a fainter V{mag} =12 K dwarf star (T{eff} = 4500 K) in 3 hours.
 In both cases, these levels of precision are called for over periods of 48 hours and thus, together with high-cadence (from one image circa every 23 s to 1 image every 60 s) sampling, CHEOPS offers the capability to measure high-precision, high-cadence, broad-band light curves covering the visible to near infrared waveband.